5

 Copied

 Purchasing Director with over 8 years of experience in procurement and supply chain operations.
-Adept at implementing cost-effective purchasing strategies, otimizing supplier networks, and overseeing inventory management.
+Adept at implementing cost-effective purchasing strategies, optimising supplier networks, and overseeing inventory management.
 Proven ability to collaborate with cross-functional teams and lead high-performing purchasing departments, resulting in significant cost savings and operational efficiencies.

-4. Keep It Concise and Powerful
+4. Keep it tight and specific

 Takeaway